RHsyseng/container-security-demos/02-kube-capabilities.md

 1. In this first deployment we are going to run our app with root uid and drop every runtime capability but NET_BIND_SERVICE.

+> :warning: Notice that if you are running OpenShift you will need to add the proper SCCs to the default service account of the namespace.
+By default OpenShift does not allow to manage capabilities in your deployments.
+In order to fix that you can for instance run `oc adm policy add-scc-to-user privileged -z default -n $NAMESPACE`.
+That line allows to use the privileged SCC to the `default` serviceaccount of your namespace.

     ~~~sh
     cat <<EOF | kubectl -n ${NAMESPACE} create -f -
     apiVersion: apps/v1